codalab/worksheets-examples/01-nli/README.md

 ### 2.3 Upload the code

-Now, upload the code, which is in the `src` directory:
+Now, we upload the code, which is in the `src` directory.
+This code is a minor modification of [InferSent](https://github.com/facebookresearch/InferSent) to have additional logging.

         $ cl upload src -d "Facebook InferSent code (Conneau et al. 2017)" Preparing upload archive...